keneanung/nexus-package-builder/README.md

+> Repository archived.
+All code was moved to https://github.com/keneanung/nexus-scripts and lives on there.
+For more background, please read https://keneanung.github.io/nexus-scripts/blog/2023/06/23/_a_new_home.

 # Package builder for Iron Realms Nexus #

 This project is a package builder inspired by and similar in function to [`muddler`](https://github.com/demonnic/muddler) for Mudlet.
 It takes a package definition file that's better suited for humans than the original format and files that can be edited separately as input and creates a package file for the Nexus MUD client of Iron Realms.